MartyGentillon/lmt-ruby/doc/lmt/lmt.rb.md

 In order to extend the tangler, it must be possible to mark a block for evaluation.
 To do so we will extend the mechanism to indicate replacement.
 Let's use `!`.
 A block simply named `!` will just be executed within a contained scope.
 Within this scope, it will be possible to access the map of filters through the `@filters` variable.
 All of these blocks are executed and removed from the stream before any further processing is done.

 However, after blocks have been parsed, the map of blocks will be passed to the `parse_hook` method which an extension may define.
 It will be passed a two arguments.
 The first is an array with the lines of the main block, the second is a map of block name to line arrays.
-It is expected to return the same datastructure in a two value array.
+It is expected to return the same data structure in a two value array.
 An example parse hook which adds a block to the list of know blocks follows:

 ###### Execute Extension Block